A Guide to Koh Samui

 kilometers along the east coast.
 The beach is not as wide as Chaweng and the sea gets

-quickly deeper which makes it perfect for swimming and water sports.
+quickly deeper which makes it perfect for swimming and water sports and also around

 On the southern end of the beach, the famous Grandfather Grandmother Rocks called Hin